yohn-dezmon/yohn-dezmon/GeoPandas.md

 GeoSeries can be the **active** geometry.

 Active geometry:
-- all geometric operations applied to a GeoDataframe operate on this active column.
+- All geometric operations applied to a GeoDataframe operate on the active column.
--  When reading in a shapefile or a GeoJSON file, GeoPandas knows which column is a GeoSeries
+- When reading in a shapefile or a GeoJSON file, GeoPandas knows which column is a GeoSeries.
-- it labels this column “geometry”, and automatically set it to the active column.
+- It labels this column `geometry`, and automatically sets it to the active column.
-- GeoDataFrame.set_geometry() can be used to manually set the active column
+- `GeoDataFrame.set_geometry()` can be used to manually set the active column.
-- GeoDataFrame.geometry -- tells you what the active column is
+- `GeoDataFrame.geometry` -- tells you what the active column is.

-We'll be dealing with shapefile (.shp) and GeoJSON (.geojson) which are file types that can house vector data such as geometric objects mentioned above.
+Shapefile (.shp) and GeoJSON (.geojson) are file types that can house vector data.

+#### How to install GeoPandas

 ```
 $ pip install geopandas